 Howard University's Department of Theatre and Dance and Djole Arts Association, Inc. Presents...

 The Nankama African Dance Conference

 February 8, 2020

-Scholars from diverse disciplines and institutions, and independent scholars, will present their scholarly research on African and African Diaspora dance, and other representations of Africana performance.
+Scholars from diverse disciplines and institutions, and independent scholars, will present their scholarly research on African and African Diaspora dance.

 The Nankama Conference will be held at the Ralph J. Bunche International Affairs Center on Howard's main campus (on-campus locations and times subject to change).
 For a map of Howard's campus click Map.
 Workshop times TBA.